-You can import a master template into the Timeline view and start animating with it.
+You can import a master template into the Timeline view (or Node view) and start animating with it.
 You can import an action template into the right side of the Timeline view.
 An action template is composed of drawings (like a blink) or keyframes (like a walk cycle) that you can reuse in an animation sequence.